dell-cloud-marketplace/docker-spree/README.md

 ###Administration Web Console

 The Spree administration console can be accessed by the below URL.
-Enter the admin credentials set up or if sample data is populated use the credentials set up (if not changed by default these credentials are username ```spree@example.com``` and password ```spree123```).
+Enter the admin credentials set up or if sample data is populated use the credentials set up (if these are the default credentials the username is ```spree@example.com``` and password ```spree123```).

      http://localhost:3000/admin